 The Group assesses at each balance sheet date whether there is any indication that an asset (including goodwill) may be impaired.
 If any such indication exists, the Group estimates the recoverable amount of the asset.
 For an asset that does not generate largely independent cash inflows, the recoverable amount is determined for the cash-generating unit to which the asset belongs.
-If such recoverable amount of the asset or the recoverable amount of the cash generating unit to which the asset belongs is less than its carrying amount, the carrying amount is reduced to its recoverable amount.
+If such recoverable amount of the cash generating unit to which the asset belongs is less than its carrying amount, the carrying amount is reduced to its recoverable amount.
 The reduction is treated as an impairment loss and is recognised in the consolidated statement of profit and loss.
-If at the balance sheet date there is an indication that if a previously assessed impairment loss no longer exists, the recoverable amount is reassessed and the asset is reflected at the recoverable amount.
-An impairment loss is reversed only to the extent that the carrying amount of asset does not exceed the net book value that would have been determined; if no impairment loss had been recognised.
+If at the balance sheet date there is an indication that if a previously assessed impairment loss no longer exists, the recoverable amount of asset does not exceed the net book value that would have been determined; if no impairment loss had been recognised.
 In respect of goodwill, impairment loss will be reversed only when it is caused by specific external events and their effects have been reversed by subsequent external events.